Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

 It is important to note that, as previously discussed in the literature, for a typical NS, the maximum speed for capture in a single collision is $u_{\rm max} \sim 10^{5}\, \rm km\, s^{-1}$, which is much larger than the typical speed of DM particles, of a few $10^{2}\, \rm km\, s^{-1}$.
 As a result, this has been often used in the literature as an argument to claim that the DM speed DF should not have any impact on the capture rate (see also Sec.~\ref{ssec:vel_space_capture}).
 Still, in this work we quantify this effect for the first time and show in the following that it is definitely non-negligible even for NSs.
 Therefore, even if in some DM mass ranges phase-space effects are bound to be much smaller than other effects, such as suppression of the capture rate from the Pauli exclusion principle, they need to be accounted for in capture analyses.

-As mentioned in Sec.~\ref{ssec:capture_formalism}, there is an upper limit to the capture rate, corresponding to the scenario where all DM particles crossing the star are captured, which is independent of relativistic effects.\footnote{As mentioned before, there are other effects due to the degeneracy of the NS medium which can limit the capture rate due to the Pauli exclusion principle.
+As mentioned in Sec.~\ref{ssec:capture_formalism}, there is an upper limit to the capture rate, namely the geometric limit, corresponding to the scenario where all DM particles crossing the star are captured (see Eq.~\ref{eq:cap_geo}).
+When this is the case, the capture rate is independent of the kinematics of the scattering process, however it is still subject to GR corrections as discussed in Sec.~\ref{ssec:capture_formalism}.\footnote{As mentioned before, there are other effects due to the degeneracy of the NS medium which can limit the capture rate due to the Pauli exclusion principle.
 These corrections are negligible for $m_{\chi} \gtrsim 1\, \mathrm{GeV}$ \cite{Garani2019}, and therefore we disregard them in this work.} For a typical NS with $M_* = 1\, \rm M_{\odot}$ and $R_* = 10\, \mathrm{km}$, this situation occurs when $\sigma_{\chi,\mathrm{n}} > \sigma_{\mathrm{crit}} \approx 2.6 \times 10^{-45}\, \mathrm{cm}^2$, which is in line with the cross section considered in this work thus far.
-For this reason, and given that the scope of this work is to study the effects of phase-space modeling on capture in stars, we only consider the capture rate in the geometric limit (see Eq.~\ref{eq:cap_geo}).
+For this reason, and given that the scope of this work is to study the effects of phase-space modeling on capture in stars, we only consider the capture rate in the geometric limit.
 We should note however that the effects observed in the geometric capture due to the speed DF should be representative of the more general case when $\sigma_{\chi,\mathrm{n}} < \sigma_{\mathrm{crit}}$.